tomru/axiom/README.md

 ### Developing

 Axiom uses lerna and yarn workspaces to manage the various packages.
 To get up and running developing locally, you need the lerna cli.
+We're using the [latest stable](nodejs.org/en/download/current) Node.js release.

 ```
 yarn global add lerna